Best Social Media Analytics Tools 2026 Guide

 Picking the wrong tool the first time has compounding costs that show up months later.
 You lose historical data when switching (some tools do not let you export it cleanly).
 Your team has to relearn workflows.
 Custom reports built in tool A do not transfer to tool B. Integrations break and need to be rebuilt.
 Client-facing portals lose their branding while you migrate.

-Agencies we have worked with estimate migration costs at 80-150 hours of team time plus 1-3 months of degraded reporting quality.
-Picking the right tool the first time — even if it costs more — is usually cheaper than picking cheap and migrating later.
+A realistic estimate puts migration costs at 80-150 hours of team time plus 1-3 months of degraded reporting quality.
+Picking the right tool the first time, even if it costs more, is usually cheaper than picking cheap and migrating later.

 Why Multi-Client Agencies Need Fundamentally Different Analytics